 Speenhamland was an unfailing instrument of popular demoralization.
 If a human society is a self-acting machine for maintaining the standards on which it is built, Speenhamland was an automaton for demolishing the standards on which any kind of society could be based.
 Not only did it put a premium on the shirking of work and the pretense of inadequacy, but it increased the attraction of pauperism precisely at the juncture when a man was straining to escape the fate of the destitute.
-Once a man was in the poorhouse (he would usually land there if he and his family had been for some time on the rates) he was trapped, and could rarely leave it.
-The decencies and self-respect of centuries of settled life wore off quickly in the promiscuity of the poorhouse, where a man had to be cautious not to be thought better off than his neighbor, lest he be forced to start out on the hunt for work, instead of "boon-doggling" in the familiar fold.
-"The poor-rate had become public spoil. . . .
+Once a man was in the poorhouse (he would usually land there if he and his family had been for some time on the rates), he was morally and psychologically trapped.
+The decencies and selfrespect of centuries of settled life wore off quickly in the promiscuity of the poorhouse, where a man had to be cautious not to be thought better off than his neighbor, lest he be forced to start out on the hunt for work, instead of "boondoggling" in the familiar fold.
+"The poorrate had become public spoil....
 To obtain their share the brutal bullied the administrators, the profligate exhibited their bastards which must be fed, the idle folded their arms and waited till they got it; ignorant boys and girls married upon it; poachers, thieves and prostitutes extorted it by intimidation; country justices lavished it for popularity, and Guardians for convenience.
-This was the way the fund went. . . . " "Instead of the proper number of laborers to till his land-laborers paid by himself-the farmer was compelled to take double the number, whose wages were paid partly out of the rates; and these men, being employed by compulsion on him, were beyond his control-worked or not as they chose-let down the quality of his land, and disabled him from employing the better men who would have toiled hard for independence.
-These better men sank down amongst the worst; the rate paying cottager, after a vain struggle, went to the pay table to seek relief. . . . " Thus Harriet Martineau.
-3 Bashful later-day liberals ungratefully neglected the memory of this outspoken apostle of their creed.
+This was the way the fund went. . . . " "Instead of the proper number of labourers to till his land-labourers paid by himself-the farmer was compelled to take double the number, whose wages were paid partly out of the rates; and these men, being employed by compulsion on him, were beyond his controlworked or not as they chose-let down the quality of his land, and disabled him from employing the better men who would have toiled hard for independence.
+These better men sank down amongst the worst; the rate-paying cottager, after a vain struggle, went to the pay table to seek relief...."
+Thus Harriet Martineau.\ Bashful latter-day liberals ungratefully neglected the memory of this outspoken apostle of their creed.
 Yet even her exaggerations, which they now feared, put the highlights in the right place.
-She herself belonged to that struggling middle class, whose genteel poverty made them only the more sensitive to the moral intricacies of the Poor Law.
+She herself belonged to that struggling middle class, whose genteel poverty made them all the more sensitive to the moral intricacies of the Poor Law.
 She understood and clearly expressed the need of society for a new class, a class of "independent laborers."
 They were the heroes of her dreams, and she makes one of them-a chronically unemployed laborer who refuses to go on relief-say proudly to a colleague who decides to go on the rates: "Here I stand, and defy anybody to despise me.
 I could set my children into the middle of the church aisle and dare anyone to taunt at them about the place they hold in society.
-There may be some wiser; there may be many richer; but there are none more honorable."
-The big men of the ruling class were still far from comprehending the need for this new class.
-Miss Martineau pointed to "the vulgar error of the aristocracy, of supposing only one class of society to exist below that wealthy one with which they are compelled by their affairs to have business."
-Lord Eldon, she complained, like others who must know better, "included under one head ['the lower classes'] everybody below the wealthiest bankers-manufacturers, tradesmen, artisans, laborers and paupers. . . .
-"4 But it was the distinction between these last two, she passionately insisted, that the future of society depended upon.
-"Except the distinction between sovereign and subject, there is no social difference in England so wide as that between the independent laborer and the pauper; and it is equally ignorant, immoral, and impolitic to confound the two," she wrote.
-This, of course, was hardly a statement of fact; the difference between the two strata had become nonexistent under Speenhamland.
-Rather it was a statement of policy based upon a prophetic anticipation.
-The policy was that of the Poor Law Reform Commissioners; the prophecy looked to a free competitive labor market, and the consequent emergence of an industrial proletariat.
-The abolishment of Speenhamland was the true birthday of the modern working class, whose immediate self-interest destined them to become the protectors of society against the intrinsic dangers of a machine civilization.
-But whatever the future had in store for them, working class and market economy appeared in history together.
-The hatred of public relief, the distrust of state action, the insistence on respectability and self-reliance, remained for generations characteristics of the British worker.
+There may be some wiser; there may be

-&lt;sup>2 Professor Usher puts the date of the beginning of general urbanization about 1795.
+\ Professor Usher puts the date of the beginning of general urbanization at about 1795.